-There’s also plans to restore the historic Police Cottage at Regatta Park and through adaptive reuse of the property, transform the site into a café and restaurant, with outside seating that offers diners magnificent views of the Nepean River.
-Find out more
+The historic Police Cottage at Regatta Park has been restored and transformed into a café and restaurant, with outside seating that offers diners magnificent views of the Nepean River.
+Find out more here

-Will access to the river be restricted during this stage of construction?
+Will access to the river be restricted during construction?

 Access to the Nepean River from Regatta Park for fishing, kayak launching or viewing will be restricted during the first stage of construction.
 There are other viewing decks and kayak launch decks around the Nepean River including further along at River Road (opposite the Lewers Gallery), Weir Reserve, the Nepean Rowing Club and Tench Reserve.

-Will access to the Great River Walk be restricted during this stage of construction?
+Will access to the Great River Walk be restricted during construction?

 How will noise be controlled during construction?

 High noise generating activities will take place during the daytime with work to be conducted within the hours of 7am to 5pm.
 There may be times when minor works are extended until 6pm to prepare the site for any forecasted weather events or critical site activities.